 A solenoid is an electromagnetic coil that creates motion when electricity passes through it.
 The coil generates a magnetic field that moves a metal rod or plunger inside the device.

-In simple terms, a turns electrical power into physical movement.
+In simple terms, a solenoid turns electrical power into physical movement.
+It works closely with what is an actuator technology in many automated systems.

 This movement can: